kensnyder/react-thermals/README.md

 Many cross-component state patterns like Redux do not have built-in ways to code split.
 In React Thermals, code splitting happens naturally because components must `import` any stores they want to consume.

-React Thermals is useful for a) global state, b) state that goes across components and c) state that is local to a single component.

 ### Action creators